Do I have to pay deductibles and copayments for essential health benefits?

 How do I get health insurance?

-If you live in Illinois, you can answer a few questions on this site to find the coverage you need.
+If you live in Illinois, you can answer a few questions on this page to find the coverage you need.
 You can also talk to a Navigator or Application Counselor.
 These are trained professionals available in your area that offer free assistance to help answer questions and enroll you in the right health plan for you and your family.

 How much will health insurance on the ACA Marketplace cost?